wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 heroku create <app-name>
 ```

-Unless you have an external Postgres database that you want to use, let's create a new database on Heroku and attach it to our app:
+Unless you have an external PostgreSQL database that you want to use, let's create a new database on Heroku and attach it to our app:

 ```
 heroku addons:create --app <app-name> heroku-postgresql:mini